joaotavora/yasnippet/doc/snippet-development.rst

 Quickly finding snippets
 ------------------------

-There are some ways you can quickly find a snippet file.
-Once you find this file it will be set to ``snippet-mode`` (see ahead) and you can start editing your snippet.
+There are some ways you can quickly find a snippet file:

 * ``M-x yas/new-snippet``